7 Smart income tax benefits to take advantage of with your home loanOctober 3, 2019 . Financial Planning . 10 min read

 The word taxes has always been associated with what benefits you can gain from them.
 So when it comes to buying your dream home, the Indian government has especially with the last budget is encouraging citizens to invest more into buying their first home.

-Did you know that your Home Loan is eligible for tax deduction under section 80C ?
+Did you know that your home loan is eligible for tax deduction under section 80C ?
 So while you may be paying interest on the money you’ve borrowed from your bank or NBFC, you also have the option of multiple tax benefits to reduce your outgo on your taxes.
 Schemes like Pradhan Mantri Jan Dhan Yojana are helping develop the housing sector in India.
 These schemes strive to reduce the problems of affordability and accessibility.
 Let’s map out the different sections that you can apply for a deductions.

+These are one of the tax benefits that one can avail on their home loan.
 These yearly deductions are related to interest paid on a property loan.
-If the property under question self-occupied, an individual is allowed to claim a maximum deduction of Rs.2 lakh under Section 24.
-This Rs.2 lakh deduction is applicable only when the property is completed for construction within 5 years from the Financial year in which it was started.
+If the property under question self-occupied, an individual is allowed to claim a maximum deduction of ₹2 lakh under Section 24.
+This ₹2 lakh deduction is applicable only when the property is completed for construction within 5 years from the Financial year in which it was started.

-If the construction on the property is not finished within the mentioned 5 years, your claim is reduced to only Rs.30,000.
+If the construction on the property is not finished within the mentioned 5 years, your claim is reduced to only ₹30,000.
 So, if your loan was taken on 30th April 2016, the construction of the property should be completed by 31st March 2022.
 If the property is being let out on rent, the buyer has the ability to claim a limitless amount that was paid to the bank as interest.

 If you have invested in an under-construction property and have not resided in the home as yet, you continue to pay the EMIs.
 Your ability to claim deductions start only when the property is fully constructed or you invest in a recently constructed home.

 You can still enjoy deductions before the completion of your home.
 Pre-construction interest helps out in situations like these.
 The income tax law states that interest paid during the pre-construction time can be claimed as a tax deduction in five equal instalments.
 This is from the year in which the construction of the property is completed.
-The maximum amount, however, remains capped at Rs 2 lakh.
+The maximum amount, however, remains capped at ₹2 lakh.